ubeninja77/hotel/README.md

 ### Wave One: Tracking Reservations

+In this wave, write the functionality for the system to track valid reservations, so that a user of the hotel system can make and find valid bookings for their hotel.

-Remember that your job is only to build the classes that store information and handle business logic, and the tests to verify they're behaving as expected.
+Remember: Your job is to only build the classes that store information and handle business logic, and the tests to verify they're behaving as expected.
 Building a user interface is not part of this project!

 #### User Stories

+- As a user of the hotel system...
-- As an administrator, I can access the list of all of the rooms in the hotel
+  - I can access the list of all of the rooms in the hotel
-- As an administrator, I can reserve a room for a given date range
+  - I can reserve a room for a given date range, so that I can make a reservation
-- As an administrator, I can access the list of reservations for a specific date
+  - I can access the list of reservations for a specific date, so that I can track reservations by date
-- As an administrator, I can get the total cost for a given reservation
+  - I can get the total cost for a given reservation
+  - I want a [StandardError](https://ruby-doc.org/core-2.5.0/StandardError.html) raised when an invalid date range is provided, so that I can't make a reservation for an invalid date range

-#### Constraints
+#### Details

 - The hotel has 20 rooms, and they are numbered 1 through 20
 - Every room is identical, and a room always costs $200/night
 - The last day of a reservation is the checkout day, so the guest should not be charged for that night
 - For this wave, any room can be reserved at any time, and you don't need to check whether reservations conflict with each other (this will come in wave 2!)

-#### Error Handling

-- Your code should raise an error ([StandardError](https://ruby-doc.org/core-2.5.0/StandardError.html)) when an invalid date range is provided

 #### Hints